 I thought the refreshed hallway area could use a little touch of life, so I got rid of a boring sign and created this DIY round wall planter!

-In today’s post I’m teaming up with some of favorite blogging friends for a little thrift shop challenge!
+In today’s post, I’m teaming up with some of my favorite blogging friends for a little thrift shop challenge!
 We are all transforming items from thrift stores, so be sure to jump around and check out everyone’s projects (linked at the bottom of this post).